Roy-SR-007/Somjit.web/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Analysing
+        * Dealing with applications in the broad area of Machine Learning and Statistics
-        * Modelling
+        * Topic 1: A Walk through the pandemic - COVID - 19
-        * Improving on Process Parameters
+        * Topic 2 - An Analysis on the Technical Behavior of the Elderly

 design:
   columns: '2'